 Fatal flaws aren’t always fatal and suggest they tend to be inborn.
-Fatal flaw refers to what I prefer to call the psychological weakness, and the ghost is a bit different.
+Fatal flaw refers to what I prefer to call the psychological shortcoming, and the ghost is a bit different.

-‘Psychic wound’ is good, but other people use the word ‘ghost’.
-(John Truby, Karl Iglesias.)
-This is even better because I can visualise this thing as an alter-character following the main character around, actively getting in the way of their goals.
+‘Psychic wound’ is good, but other people use the word ‘ghost’. (e.g. Karl Iglesias) This is even better because I can visualise this thing as an alter-character following the main character around, actively getting in the way of their goals.
 However, ghosts refer to supernatural creatures, so let’s stick with ‘psychic wound’.

 MOST COMMON TYPE OF PSYCHIC WOUND

-In this way, the ghost itself acts as one of your main character’s opponents.
+The ghost itself acts as one of your main character’s opponents.
 One of.
 It’s rarely enough in a story to make your main character their ‘own worst enemy’.
-The ghost will be an add-on to your web of opposition — not the main bread and butter.
+The ghost will be an add-on to your opposition — not the main bread and butter.
 (Unless you’re writing an experimental short story.)